jaylinski/kodi-echo/readme.md

 Kodi Echo lets you share your favorite content with Kodi (XBMC).

-Works with all [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) compatible browsers including Mozilla Firefox, Google Chrome and Microsoft Edge.
+Should work with all [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) compatible browsers including Mozilla Firefox, Google Chrome and Microsoft Edge.

 > **This extension requires a script module compatible browser!**